codykrieger/cube-ruby/README.md

 ## Installation

 Since Cube is under constant development, it's best if you specify a particular version of cube-ruby in your `Gemfile`.
+That way, you can ensure your Ruby application and your Cube instance will be compatible with each other.

-Here's a compatibility table:
+Here's a version compatibility table:

     Cube   | cube-ruby
     --------------------